hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/hedera-sdk-js.md

 ## Prerequisites

-Complete the [Introduction](./00-intro.md) section of this same tutorial.
+- ✅ Complete the [Introduction](./00-intro.md) section of this same tutorial.

 ## Set up the project

-To follow along, enter the `hederasdkjs` directory within the [accompanying tutorial GitHub repository](https://github.com/hedera-dev/hedera-smart-contracts-workshop), which you should already have cloned in the Intro section earlier.
+To follow along, enter the `hederasdkjs` directory within the [accompanying tutorial GitHub repository](https://github.com/hedera-dev/hedera-smart-contracts-workshop), which you should already have cloned in the [Intro section](../) earlier.

 ```shell
 cd ./hederasdkjs